 - The One Stop Shop in the National and Provincial Investment Commissions facilitates the processing of the investment licenses applications, issuing the license, allocating the land, securing tax exemptions, and facilitating the entry and exit of investors and their employees.

-- The Investor Guide provides the necessary information to facilitate entry and exit procedures to and from Iraq and how to enjoy the many benefits of the legal framework for investment in country.
+- The Investor Guide to Iraq 2023 provides the necessary information to facilitate entry and exit procedures to and from Iraq and how to enjoy the many benefits of the legal framework for investment in country.

 In partnership with the U.S. government, Iraq is focused on creating a business-friendly environment.
 For example, on February 16, 2013, the U.S. and Iraqi governments, with private sector leaders, launched the second phase of the Iraqi Solutions for Administrative and Regulatory Reform (ISRAR).
 ISRAR seeks to create a diversified, competitive economy in Iraq that attracts investment and creates jobs by simplifying and eliminating regulations that hinder economic growth, particularly in the areas of business start-up, construction permits, and import-export licensing.
 In November, 2012, ISRAR unveiled a first set of 133 specific recommendations to streamline business in Iraq and in turn improve Iraq’s rank in the World Bank Doing Business Report.
 For example, the ISRAR recommendations will reduce the time needed to register a business from 74 days to 4 days.
 ISRAR is part of the broader effort to increase economic opportunity and prosperity throughout the country, as outlined in the Strategic Framework Agreement with the United States.